Tumaa/Quotes-IP/README.md

-# Quote
+# Quotes App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+A quotes app that allows a user to post a quote.He/she can like or dislike it basing on his/her interest.
+#### Author

+ ****Tumaa Ali ****&trade; (22/09/2019)

+## Description

+Its an open site where one is able to post and will show him the date when he or she posted that quote.There is the thumb up that add on clicked by one and a thumb down where it add on likeS

 ## Development server